biomedical-data-science/hsc_rhoa/README.md

 - **03_inensity_profiles.ipynb**: Contains the analyses of intensity profiles as a function of distance from the segmented nuclear border.
 - **04_extract_features.ipynb**: Contains the extraction of "manual" features from `.npz` matrices and the creation of a feature data table using `pandas`.
 - **05_comparison_boxplots.ipynb**: Contains a series of boxplots showing differences in univariate features among biological conditions of HSCs.
-- **06A_aged_young_umap_analysis_zscore**: Contains the identification of relevant features among aged and young HSCs via statistical significance and correlation analyses.
+- **06A_aged_young_umap_analysis**: Contains the identification of relevant features among aged and young HSCs via statistical significance and correlation analyses.
-- **06B_aged_agedri_umap_analysis_zscore**: Contains the identification of relevant features among aged and aged treated with RhoA inhibitor HSCs via statistical significance and correlation analyses.
+- **06B_aged_agedri_umap_analysis**: Contains the identification of relevant features among aged and aged treated with RhoA inhibitor HSCs via statistical significance and correlation analyses.
-- **07_feature_umap_analysis_zscore.ipynb**: Contains the multidimensional UMAP analyses and K-Means clustering on the identified relevant features for the different biological conditions of HSCs.
+- **07_feature_umap_analysis.ipynb**: Contains the multidimensional UMAP analyses and K-Means clustering on the identified relevant features for the different biological conditions of HSCs.
-- **08_feature_umap_analysis_zscore_MP.ipynb**: Contains the multidimensional UMAP analyses and K-Means clustering on the identified relevant features for HSCs and myeloid progenitor (MP) cell nuclei.
+- **08_feature_umap_analysis_MP.ipynb**: Contains the multidimensional UMAP analyses and K-Means clustering on the identified relevant features for HSCs and myeloid progenitor (MP) cell nuclei.

+## Installation and Use Guide

+No installation is needed, only a downloaded copy of this repository.
+Data folder path must be changed to the ones specified by the user according to their directory structure.

+The Jupyter Notebooks include all the necessary steps to replicate the analyses from the paper, along with the expected results.
+Code execution shouldn't require much computational time, except for `02_czi_preprocessing.ipynb` and `04_extract_features.ipynb`, might might take a few hours on a normal CPU.

 ## Software Requirements

-Reproducing the hosted Jupyter Notebooks requires only a standard PC with enough RAM to support the in-memory operations.
+Reproducing the hosted Jupyter Notebooks requires only a standard PC with enough RAM to support the in-memory operations, no extra hardware is needed.
 The code was developed and tested in a Linux Operative System, with Ubuntu 22.04.4 version and 13th Gen Intel® Core™ i7 CPU with 16 GB of RAM.

 ## Python Dependencies